 When filing a claim with an insured’s insurance company, or seeking settlement from another insurance company, it is critical to understand all of the potential costs involved in the past, present and future.
 Seeking the counsel of an experienced attorney who knows how to handle SCI cases is imperative for a successful claim.
 Without proper filing, negotiation, documentation, and understanding of the rights of the victim, the end result will be an under-assessed settlement, leaving the SCI victim to figure out how to manage payment of all of their ongoing medical costs as well as how to survive with their new bodily functions.

-When learning what to know about SCIs, consult a specialist who understands what questions to ask, what documentation to request of the physicians, therapists, insurance companies, and employer if involved.
+When learning what to know about SCIs, consult a professional who understands what questions to ask, what documentation to request of the physicians, therapists, insurance companies, and employer if involved.
 The accident victim can then use their energy to focus on healing and recovery instead of having to expend undue stress on how they will pay for mounting medical expenses and loss of income.